skinwalker3654/stack-cli/CONTRIBUTING.md

 ---

 ## Code rules
-- we follow the projects codin style
+- we follow the projects coding style
-- writing code without wornigs
+- we writing code without warnings
-- clean commit messages
+- and writing clean commit messages